dgroomes/java-columnar-query-engine/README.md

   * DONE (it's just a package not a JPMS module) Create the loader module. (glue code)
   * DONE Create Gradle subprojects (and JPMS modularized).
 I'm kind of dragging my feet by doing this but I like this style.
   * IN PROGRESS Create the query engine module. (generic/API/high-value code)
+  *   DONE Start associations
-  *   IN PROGRESS solve associations
+  *   IN PROGRESS two-way associations
+  *   Query over associations (I have a test case but the code is going to take a lot of work)
   * Load the geography data into the appropriate in-memory format.
   * Create the bridge module (glue code)
 * [x] DONE Model the data in Apache Arrow's table abstractions.
 Use `Table` even knowing it is experimental.